 - All sector sizes (e.g., devices with 512, 1024, 2048, 4096-byte sectors and more)

 Tutorial for Installing Gparted Live on a USB stick

 3. Avira Rescue System

 Avira Rescue System is a set of free tools that include a utility used to write a bootable CD which can be downloaded as an ISO file.
 It has its own Linux-based operating system so it does not depend on the one on the host PC.
-It can be used to clean an unbootable PC, and is able to find malware.
+It can be used to clean an unbootable PC and is able to find malware.
 The tool contains the antivirus program.
 It boots the machine into the antivirus program, then scans for and removes malware, also restoring normal boot and operation.

 It is updated frequently so that the most recent security updates are always available.
-Avira Rescue System is basically a bootable antivirus programs that scans system for viruses but it also fixes unbootable or damaged system.
+Avira Rescue System is basically a bootable antivirus program that scans the system for viruses but it also fixes the unbootable or damaged system.